Allen Chapel A.M.E. Church

 Church Buildings

 The first church building was a small, wood frame structure, likely a house, at the corner of Water Street and Pitcher Street.
-Around 1867, a newer building was built across the street at 307 Water Street, which served the growing number of parishioners during the late 19th and early 20th century.
+Around 1867, a newer building was built across the street at 307 Water Street, which served the growing number of parishioners during the late 19th and early 20th centuries.
 As the church grew, it became necessary to expand, and in 1913, ground for the second church was purchased, later erected at 143 E. Frank Street, near N. Edwards Street.

 In 1980, the church purchased and moved into the former Simpson United Methodist Church at 804 W. North Street.
 The congregation continues to operate from this address today.